SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Education-Data.md

 > The rollup can also be scheduled to run nightly if a child record is deleted for some reason.

 **Variations:**
-> Show the date of the first program enrollment by using the FIRST aggregate operation.
+> Show the date of the first completed program enrollment by using the FIRST aggregate operation.

 **Contributed By**
 Nick Lindberg, [University of Minnesota - Carlson School of Management](https://carlsonschool.umn.edu/)

-## Contact: Finding Count of Program Enrollment
+## Contact: Finding Count of Completed Program Enrollments

 **Description:**
-> On Contact, show the count of complete program enrollments for the student.
+> On Contact, show the count of completed program enrollments for the student.

 **Objects, Fields, Relationships**